knwachuk/GettingAndCleaningDataProject/CodeBook.md

 1. Load the dplyr and tidyr libraries.
 2. Read the data (test case and train case) into R objects.
 3. Label (manually) the Subject and Activity variables
-4. Remove "()" and "-" from the labeling of the 561 feature vector.
+4. Remove "()" and "-" from the labelling of the 561 feature vector.
 This step cleans the variables name, making them easier to access in the future.
 5. Label the 561 feature variable.
 6. Column bind the Subject, Activity, and Set vectors.
 7. Column bind with the respective 561 feature vectors for two sets of data resulting in a 7352 by 564 vector for training case and a 2947 by 564 vector for test case.
-8. Rbind the test case, TEST, and train caes, TRAIN, data sets to create a single data set, DATA.
+8. Rbind the test case, TEST, and train case, TRAIN, data sets to create a single data set, DATA.
 9. Update the Activity variable from numeric value to descriptive "factors".
 10. Removing duplicate columns from the data set.
 This step aids the functioning